konnectors/libs/packages/cozy-konnector-libs/docs/cli.md

 ### CLI

-There is a specific npm package which provides cli tools to allow to run your connector in standalone or development mode : cozy-jobs-cli.
+There is a specific npm package which provides cli tools to allow to run your connector in standalone or development mode or in dedicated REPL : cozy-jobs-cli.
 You can install it in your connector as a dev dependency.

 #### cozy-run-standalone